 Of course, you will want fact, so let’s talk fact.
 Racism manifests itself at all points of a black person’s life.
 In school, they are likely to be expelled more, marked down by their teachers for the same answers as their white counterparts, less frequently accepted into Russel Group universities (despite a greater proportion of them being at sixth form/college), and more likely to be given a grade less than 2:2 (by university lecturers who are 70% white male – remember, a default barrier to understanding racism).
 Along the way, they’re also more likely to be stopped and searched, twice as likely to be charged with drug possession (despite all studies showing drug use to be similar across race lines or slightly higher amongst white people), up to 5 times more likely to be charged with an offence rather than cautioned or warned (like their white counterparts would) and more likely to be put on the National DNA database.
 In the job sphere, they’re more likely to have their application rejected simply for having a ‘non-white’ name, despite having an identical CV to a successful white applicant.
 And, if they should make it to old age after of lifetime of being treated like an idiot and a criminal, they are more likely to be admitted to a psychiatric hospital under the compulsory powers of the Mental Health Act (i.e. against their will), more likely to be seen as ‘an aggressive’ patient, more likely to receive a higher dose of anti-psychotic medicine than their white counterparts and yet less likely to be diagnosed with dementia.
 These are just some of the many ways in which a dark complexion can make your life harder in England (and yes, this is all in England, something people seem reluctant to believe since racism is an American thing, obviously, and never takes place in these shores).
-And these are all findings from studies conducted by the government, not some leftie-liberal, pro-black, white-hating think tank, though the government itself seems set on not doing anything with these findings.
+And these are all findings from studies sanctioned by the government, not some leftie-liberal, pro-black, white-hating think tank, though the government itself seems set on not doing anything with these findings.

 And yet, even when you point these things out, there are some people who still will play the whataboutery game.

 The second is that, for the group they stated – that is “poor white kids” – somehow whiteness is the source of disadvantage.
 What Jimmy was so close to figuring out is that the key word is actually the previous one, “poor”.
 It is the economic status of these children that is disadvantaging them, not their race.
 And of course it would, that is what wealth was designed for – to privilege you over other people.
-You see, if you have this thing called money you can live in a neighbourhood which is nicer than the other neighbourhoods and everything is better there – including the schools.
-And, in fact, you can even use this money as a sort of trading good to put your children in what are called ‘private schools’, which are usually staffed by better paid teachers (again, given more of that paper money) with lesser workloads and are generally better resourced and managed, especially when a government chronically under-funds its public schools.

 Class, like race, can act as a barrier to success.
 If Jimmy had simply followed their own logic all the way through, they would have realised the following: “White kids are the norm.
 Poor kids have comparatively bad results.
 A disproportionate number of poor kids are non-white.
 Non-white kids have comparatively bad results.
 But non-white kids with money are performing as well as, if not better than, the white kids.
 I wonder if race and class are somehow having an effect on the education of our children and if that manifests itself in society as a whole?
 Hmm….”

-The inability to see this, probably has something to do with the phenomenon called, “The working class of the mind”, which is where a recent survey found that 60% of Brits regard themselves as working class, despite only 25% actually working in ‘working class’ jobs.
+The inability to see this, probably has something to do with the phenomenon called, “The working class of the mind”, which was a term coined when a recent survey found that 60% of Brits regard themselves as working class, despite only 25% actually working in ‘working class’ jobs.
 Britain as a country seems to pride itself on being ‘salt-of-the-earth’ type people who all face struggles and work hard for every penny they earn, when in reality, they are generally in a much more privileged position than they realise.
 And while undoubtedly almost everyone works hard for what they do and what they earn, there is a clear, systematic and cultural refusal on the part of Brits to acknowledge this privilege.

 It seems everyone wants to claim to be persecuted and to be at the bottom of the barrel, even if that’s not even slightly true.
 In reality, acknowledging your privilege is not an acknowledgement that your life is easy or that things were handed to you on a plate, but that there are certain advantages you face over someone else for a reason that isn’t fair.
 And this is a fluid system – you can privileged in some ways and underprivileged in others and being on either side of that equation doesn’t make you lesser in any way.
 You might be the subject of sexism but the beneficiary of racism.
 You might be the beneficiary of a homophobic society but disadvantaged by your economic status.
 And in all of those scenarios, you can still be a strong, capable, brilliant individual, regardless.